scalettar/alpha-zero-kindo/kindo/README.md

 This is an implementation of the game Kindo in the Alpha Zero General framework.

+## File Explanation

+The following is a brief description of all files implemented specifically for Kindo:

+* mainKindo.py:
+* pitKindo.py: Used to pit two players (humans or AI agents) against each other using the Arena.py Arena class
+* KindoPlayers.py: Defines each type of player (human and AI agent) and how each player chooses an action based on the valid action for a given board state
+* KindoLogic.py: Manages the board (state) logic for Kindo by updating and retrieving values from the board
+* KindoGame.py: Calls the appropriate methods in KindoLogic.py when required by the game (intermediary between KindoLogic.py and Arena.py)

+Other files used by Kindo that are part of the Alpha Zero General framework:

+* Arena.py: Plays games between two players by making the appropriate calls to KindoPlayer.py to choose actions and KindoGame.py to get the next state given the chosen action
+* Coach.py:

+I have provided detailed comments in most of these files for a more thorough understanding of how each file operates.

 ## How to Train

+In the mainKindo.py file, set the args to the values desired for training.

+Once you have chosen the desired args, run the following command to begin the training:

 ```
-python main.py
+python mainKindo.py
 ```

+mainKindo.py process:

+* Create g, an instance of KindoGame (implementation in KindoGame.py)
+* Create nnet, an instance of NNetWrapper (implementation in Kindo's NNet.py)
+* If flag set, nnet loads model from checkpoint, otherwise nnet starts a new one
+* Create c, an instance of Coach (implementation in Coach.py)
+* If flag set, c loads training examples, otherwise starts with no examples
+* Start learning using Coach's learn() method

+Coach.learn() process:

 ## How to Play

-In the pitKindo.py file, change the values of the following variables to choose what kind of players you want to be in the game:
+In the pitKindo.py file, set the following variables to the integer values corresponding to what kind of players you want to be in the game:

-* player1_type = <selection>
+* player1_type =
-* player2_type = <selection>
+* player2_type =

-A player can be a human or one of the following AI agents:
+The player types are:

+* (0) hp = Human player
-* nn = AI trained through a neural network
+* (1) nn = AI trained through a neural network
-* gp = AI which acts through a simple evaluation method
+* (2) gp = AI which acts through a simple evaluation method
-* rp = AI which acts randomly
+* (3) rp = AI which acts randomly

 Once you have set the players you wish to use, simply run the following command: